quilime/organelle-monome/README.md

 ## Open Monome Test Patch

-Plug in your Monome and open main.pd from this repo to get started.
+Plug in your Monome and open monome-comport.pd.

 # References